Gary Dell'Abate: Baba Booey

 Previously nicknamed "Boy-Gary" (Howard called his college roommate Dr. Lew Weinstein "boy" when giving an order; preceded by "Boy" Lee Davis at WNBC), Dell'Abate's "Baba Booey" moniker originated on The Howard Stern Show on July 26, 1990, after telling a story of his prized collection of animation cels.
-In the course of discussing a Quick Draw McGraw cel he might purchase, he misstated the name of McGraw's sidekick Baba Looey as "Baba Booey".
+In the course of discussing a Quick Draw McGraw cel he might purchase, he misstated the name of Quick Draw's sidekick Baba Looey as "Baba Booey".
 As is typical of the show, the rest of the cast "goofed" on his mistake, becoming especially merciless since he was mulling the purchase of a cel of a character without even knowing the character's correct name.
 Speaking to Stern at the end of the show, Dell'Abate said, "I think we've taken this as far as it will go."
 Stern replied, "Gary, we've only scratched the surface of this."
 Dell'Abate remains Baba Booey to this day.
 Eventually, he titled his autobiography They Call Me Baba Booey.
 Dell'Abate later recalled that when he watched the cartoon as a child, Quick Draw would often call Baba Looey "Baba Boy", usually in frantic moments ("Help me, Baba Boy!").
 Quick Draw's drawn-out pronunciation of "boy" often sounded like "booey", which led Dell'Abate to think that the character's name was actually "Baba Booey".

-"Baba Booey" as a term has become a mantra for fans of The Howard Stern Show and is often used during prank calls to live network television or radio broadcasts; for example, a call made by a prank caller nicknamed "Maury from Brooklyn" to ABC News during the low-speed police chase of O. J. Simpson's Ford Bronco through the streets of Brentwood, Los Angeles, California, signed off with "And Baba Booey to y'all!"
+"Baba Booey" as a term has become a catchphrase for fans of The Howard Stern Show and is often used during prank calls to live network television or radio broadcasts such as C-SPAN.
+For example, a call made by a prank caller nicknamed "Maury from Brooklyn" to ABC News during the low-speed police chase of O. J. Simpson's Ford Bronco through the streets of Brentwood, Los Angeles, California, signed off with "And Baba Booey to y'all!"
 Sportscaster Al Michaels explained to anchor Peter Jennings the significance of the phrase.
 In the 2012 Olympics, Freestyle wrestler Jake Herbert yelled "Baba Booey" as the camera panned over Team USA during the opening ceremony.
 Since then it has become a trend in sporting events where concentration and silence are expected, for spectators to shout "Baba Booey!" as in the case of the PGA Tour as soon as a golfer has completed his swing.